Taludas/Anno2205-NewFrontiers/README.md

      </details>

    - Changed consumption values of many needs for all population levels (haven't fully figured out how the actual consumption is calculated from the values in population_balancing.xml, use the ingame statistics menu)
+   - Changed Trade Route Administration cost balancing: Costs now start at 0 and increase by 375 credits per corporation level with no cap (was 4k start cost, increase 250 per level, cap 10k)
    - Adjusted several unlock triggers to fit with the new progression of the Main Quest, new buildings and Arctic Tier 3 population:
      <details>
       <summary>Changes:</summary>